Airline Partners Kenya & Tanzania

 The incredible diversity of landscapes, cultures, wildlife and activities mean endless opportunities for visitors to Kenya and Tanzania.
 They offer a diverse range of environments all within relatively close proximity to one another, and have an excellent domestic travel infrastructure.
 Kenya and Tanzania’s rich diversity of wildlife means that no two experiences in the wild are ever the same.
 Visitors can experience and see completely different things.
 In a single trip, you can visit tropical forests, beautiful beaches, and deserts, climb mountains and explore the wild.
 In both countries, it is possible to plan a safari that blends adventure and relaxation, luxury and natural simplicity, social experiences and solitude.

-We can help build your perfect itinerary or simply select and plan yourself using our East Africa Route Planner.
+We can help build your perfect itinerary or simply select and plan yourself using our Route Planner.

-The diversity of game in both Tanzania and Kenya is simply astounding.
+The diversity of game in both Kenya & Tanzania is simply astounding.
 From the big five to the small five, game parks, reserves and other wildlife protection areas host some of the wildest game thus the reason why this is home for the safari.
 Dotted in their unique landscapes, geographical features, a vast array of game ensues.

 The icing on the wildlife cake is the annual Wildebeest Migration, which begins in the Serengeti (Tanzania) around April time, as they start their great migration north.
 During September sees the herds spread out across the northern Serengeti where the Mara River provides the migration with its most serious obstacle.
 This river gushes through the northern Serengeti from Kenya's adjacent Maasai Mara Game Reserve.
 Watching the frantic herds of the wildebeest migration crossing the Mara River can be very spectacular; there are often scenes of great panic and confusion.
 It's common to see herds cross the Mara River north on one day, and then back south a few days later.